hafizmrf3/NaiveBayesClassifier-SentimentAnalysis/README.md

 # NaiveBayesClassifier-SentimentAnalysis
-Sentiment analysis on Tiket.com's tweets using NaiveBayesClassifier
+Sentiment analysis on @gojekindonesia 's tweets using NaiveBayesClassifier